ibm-cloud-docs/solution-tutorials/infrastructure-to-kubernetes.md

 # Understand how to move a VM based application to Kubernetes

 This tutorial walks you through the process of moving a VM based application to IBM Cloud Kubernetes cluster.
-You will do that by packaging the application into different Docker container files, run it locally and then deploy it to a Kubernetes cluster.
+You will learn how to containerize an existing VM based applications, run it locally, then push it to a Kubernetes cluster.
+You will then learn some of the benefits comes with Kubernetes.
+Moving existing applications to the container and Kubernetes world can be different from an application to allocation.
+However, the process is always the same.
+In this tutorial guide, you will the process and what to prepare for.

-- Moving existing your VM based applications to the Docker container world, then push them on a Kubernetes cluster can be different from application to application.
-There are few options depending on the type of application you have:
+There are two main options when moving applications to Kubernetes, these are:

- - Move from the monolith approach to the microservices approach.
-With this approach, you will need to break out the monolith application into many microservices run these microservices in a managed Kubernetes Cluster on IBM Cloud, these microservices are packaged inside a Docker container file and then pushed to Kubernetes cluster.
-Sometimes, you may well keep the core application running as it is and only run few microservices inside a Kubernetes cluster in the Cloud.
-This can solution works very well if you want to leverage some of the IBM Cloud services while keeping your application core as it is.
+- For large monolith applications, sometimes you may want to only move a portion of the application to the Cloud and leave the core application in your current data center.
+This means that you will select a small portion of the application running as a microservice in the cloud.
+To do that you would need to containerize that microservice and then run inside a Kubernetes cluster.
+You will repeat that process by breaking the monolith application into many microservices all running in the cloud inside a Kubernetes cluster.
- - The second option would be to move the complete application to the Cloud, this means dockerizing your complete application and run it inside a Kubernetes cluster.
+- The second option would be to move the complete application to the Cloud, this can take little longer and often require you to make an extensive amount of code modifications, but in most cases, this would be the preferred option.
+With this approach, you will containerize the complete application into some Docker container images, and then run it inside a Kubernetes cluster.
 In this tutorial, you will learn how to tackle this approach.
-Although this approach can sometimes require an extensive amount of code changes, however, it would have many benefits.
+You will learn how to take an existing application and move it entirely to the cloud, containerize it and run it inside a Kubernetes Cluster.

-How container world works is that your old VM based application will now be packaged as Docker container file running inside a Kubernetes cluster.
-The Kubernetes cluster consists of one or more worker nodes where the docker containers live, and these worker nods are just a collection VMs or physical machines.
-You as a developer no longer need to worry about this lower level meaning the infrastructure and focus on the application layer.
+A Kubernetes cluster consists of one or more worker nodes, and each worker nodes can have many pods, and inside each pod, you will have the docker contents image.
+A worker nods are just a collection VMs or physical machines.

 ## Objectives: